 - Your work history, education and training history

 You must submit a completed initial application for SSD benefits.
 Many are denied disability benefits because they failed to submit the required information.
-An experienced Arizona SSD attorney can help you to submit a complete application.
 That will substantially increase your chances of securing benefits.
-The highly skilled and compassionate lawyers at Matt Fendon Law Group will follow up on your application to move the process along as quickly as possible.

 Appealing a Denied Claim